 ARTICLE 6 The Township shall pay its employees on a bi-weekly payroll schedule of twenty-six (26) times annually.
 Each payroll period shall consist of ten (10) working days, so that the bi-weekly rate of pay of each employee shall be 1/26th of the employee’s annual salary.
 In a year in which 27 pay periods shall occur, the bi-weekly rate of pay of each employee shall be 1/27th of the annual salary.
 All newly hired employees will be paid one week in arrears.

-Section 4.
+Section 3.
 In place of payment of overtime, an employee may be granted leave with pay as compensation for overtime work.
 This leave shall be calculated on a time and one-half (1 ½) basis.
 Such request must be approved by the employee’s department head.
-Effective for calendar year 2002, there shall be a cap of 100 hours on the amount of compensatory time that may be accumulated and such time must be used within twelve (12) months of when it was earned.
+There shall be a cap of 100 hours on the amount of compensatory time that may be accumulated and such time must be used within twelve (12) months of when it was earned.
 Once an employee elects to be paid by compensatory time for overtime worked, the payment must be taken in compensatory time and will not be paid in cash.
-Employees with a current bank of comp time in excess of 100 hours must use or get paid for enough comp time to reduce the bank to the 100 hour maximum during the first 2 years of the contract (2002 and 2003) and they may not accumulate additional comp time until the bank is below the 100 hour cap.

-ARTICLE 10 NOTE: Any employee hired after January 1, 1991, shall not be eligible for the longevity program.
+ARTICLE 9 Any employee hired after January 1, 1991, shall not be eligible for the longevity program.

 Each employee hired prior to January 1, 1991 who completes five (5) years of continuous uninterrupted service shall become eligible for longevity payment computed as follows: